 Choose a Mortgage LenderChoose a Mortgage Lender

 When you’re in the market for a mortgage, your first inclination might be to go with the financial institution where you usually do your banking.
-After all, they know you best and should have most of your information already.
+After all, they know you best and should already have most of your information.
 But while this can be a good idea, it won’t always mean you’ll get the best rates or service.
-Lenders can vary wildly in the rates they offer and their closing costs, and the level of customer service they provide.
-Therefore, it’s worthwhile to shop around and see what other banks and private lenders can offer you.
+Lenders can vary wildly in their rates, closing costs, and customer service levels.
+Therefore, shopping around is worthwhile and seeing what other banks and private lenders can offer you.

-Also, when shopping for a lender, consider what type of home you’re planning to buy.
-For instance, if you’re thinking of buying a co-op, make sure your chosen lender has experience in dealing with these types of properties.
+Also, consider what home you plan to buy when shopping for a lender.
+For instance, if you’re considering buying a co-op, ensure your chosen lender has experience dealing with these properties.

 Get Prequalified and Pre-approvedGet Prequalified and Pre-approved

 Once you’ve found a lender, the following essential step will be getting yourself prequalified and pre-approved for a mortgage.
-Sellers like to see offers that come with a pre-approval letter as it means there’s less chance the deal will fall through.
-You’ll want to get this done before you even start looking at properties, as it will impact how a seller perceives your offer.
+Sellers like to see offers with a pre-approval letter, which means there’s less chance the deal will fall through.
+You’ll want to get this done before you start looking at properties, as it will impact how a seller perceives your offer.